bghizzy/unraid-templates/README.md

 ## immich-public-proxy
 Credit for the creation of immich-public-proxy goes to:
 [alangrainger](https://github.com/alangrainger/immich-public-proxy).
 The ipp.png image used here was converted from the .svg image from alangrainger.

+## iSponsorBlockTV
+Credit for the creation of iSponsorBlockTV goes to:
+[dmunozv04](https://github.com/dmunozv04/iSponsorBlockTV).
+The iSponsorBlockTV.png image used here is based on [SponsorBlock](https://sponsor.ajay.app/) logo created by [munadikieh](https://github.com/munadikieh)